 NAVCA is supporting National Voices to deliver the coordinator role for the Voluntary Community and Social Enterprise (VCSE) Health and Wellbeing Alliance (HW Alliance).
 The HW Alliance is a partnership between 18 VCSE sector representatives and the public sector element of the health and care system.
 It is a forum where the VCSE sector is able to share expertise at a national level, to improve services for all communities.

 The HW Alliance is jointly managed by the Department of Health and Social Care, NHS England and NHS Improvement and Public Health England.
 The VCSE members represent communities who share protected characteristics or are affected by health inequalities.

 For the year 2022/23, the HW Alliance’s work centres around 4 key themes: mental health, maternal health, social prescribing, and primary care.
 We believe that it is important for the voice of local to be represented in these conversations and are therefore keen to link our members into this work.
-If you are interested in getting involved, or would like to find out more, please contact Lydia Warden.
+If you are interested in getting involved, or would like to find out more, please get in touch.